ministryofjustice/itpolicycontent/content/security/framework/data-handling-and-information-sharing-guide.md

 Where the information attracts a marking of IL3 REST*, it must be transferred to an accredited system (accredited to the same level as the data being transferred) provided by the external 3rd party using one of the data in transit options outlined in [Data in transit](#data-in-transit) section.

-Any transfer to a 3rd party must be undertaken with appropriate security controls in place, using the guidance from this document, and seeking advice from the system Accreditor and MoJ ITSO as required.
+Any transfer to a 3rd party must be undertaken with appropriate security controls in place, using the guidance from this document, and seeking advice from the system Accreditor and MoJ CISO as required.

 #### Sharing across an unsecured network